Akhtar Rasool: Career

-After retirement

-Akhtar retired from active hockey after winning Hockey World Cup, at Bombay in 1982.
-He remains active in hockey by coaching or training young players in Pakistan with the primary intention of promoting Pakistani hockey.

-Akhtar has held the offices of President of Punjab Sports Board; President, Punjabi Hockey Association; and President, Punjab Athletics Association.
-In 1997, he was elected Chief of Pakistan Hockey Federation (PHF)---Pakistan's hockey supreme body—for a one-year term.
-He took over the reins at a time when the PHF was almost bankrupt and had gotten out of the 1996 players revolt just before the Hockey World Cup.
-He was re-elected PHF chief for a second term till 2002 but resigned in 1999 for personal reasons.
-He then served as the Chairman of the selection committee in 2002.

 Awards and recognition

 In 1983, Akhtar was awarded Pride of Performance, the highest civil award by the Pakistani Government, in recognition of his contributions to Pakistani hockey.

 In active politics

 After retirement from active hockey, Akhtar entered politics in 1985.
 He contested as an independent and was elected MPA to Punjab Assembly.
 In 1986, he became Excise and Taxation Minister of Punjab.
 In 1988, he was elected from P.P 128 Ichhra on Islami Jamhuri Itihad ticket and became the Sports Minister of Punjab.

 In 1990, he again contested on Islami Jamhoori Ittehad party ticket and was elected MLA with a big margin.
 In 1993, he contested Parliament seat on Muslim League ticket and became MPA (Member of Provincial Assembly).